Dayne St. Clair: International career

 St. Clair was named to the Canada U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.
 He accepted an invite for the Canada senior national team camp for January 2021.
-He made his debut for the senior team on June 5, 2021, playing the whole game in a 7-0 FIFA World Cup qualification victory over Aruba.
+He made his debut for the senior team on June 5, 2021, playing the whole game in a 7–0 FIFA World Cup qualification victory over Aruba at an empty IMG Academy stadium in Florida amid the COVID-19 pandemic; St. Clair later said that despite barely touching the ball, he felt he had helped Canada move toward qualifying for the World Cup for the first time in 40 years.
 On July 1 St. Clair was named to the Canada squad for the 2021 CONCACAF Gold Cup.
+During this period, St. Clair competed with Maxime Crépeau for the backup role behind starter Milan Borjan, with St. Clair later noting he believed Crépeau, who had been with the program since 2016, initially expected to be the natural successor.

-In November 2022 St. Clair was named to Canada's squad for the 2022 FIFA World Cup.
-In June 2023, St. Clair was called-up to the 23-man squad contesting the 2023 CONCACAF Nations League Finals.
+In November 2022 St. Clair was named to Canada's squad for the 2022 FIFA World Cup, after Crépeau suffered a broken leg and was sent off during LAFC's MLS Cup Final loss to the Philadelphia Union just weeks before the tournament, ending Crépeau's own World Cup hopes; St. Clair has said he felt for Crépeau, who "worked so hard" and "deserved to be there".
+St. Clair served as backup to Borjan for all three of Canada's matches at the tournament.

+In June 2023, St. Clair was called up to the 23-man squad contesting the 2023 CONCACAF Nations League Finals.
 On June 19 he was named to the 23-man squad for the 2023 CONCACAF Gold Cup.
+Following a quarter-final exit to Jamaica at the 2023 CONCACAF Nations League in November 2023, Borjan and several other veteran players were phased out of the national team.